ian4727/odin-recipes/README.md

 So, aside from I'm not a good cook, I am also anxious about setting this all up on my own.
 Without TOP's instructions.

-Let's see, I think I'll go for food I know hot=w to cook by heart.
+Let's see, I think I'll go for food I know how to cook by heart.

 I will wrap-up basically all I can squeezed-out of my brain from the previous lesson thus far.